 One important question we often ask ourselves as dog owners is “How much should I feed my dog?”, and with canine obesity on the rise this is becoming an increasingly important question.

 Every breed has different energy requirements, but even dogs of the same breed can have different energy requirements – for example, older dogs typically require less energy than a 1 year old.
+If you’re planning to purchase miniature schnauzers or get a Pomsky from a Pomsky Breeder, be sure to know how to take care of the puppies and how much to feed them.

 So, How Much Should I Feed My Dog?